Refrigeration CRN exemptions

 Alberta: PESR AR 49/2006 does not provide exemption data specifically for refrigeration, and at the time of writing it seems that ABSA has full discretion as to exemptions.
 However one exemption does exist, namely “(6) Despite subsections (1) and (2), the following are exempt from the requirement to have the design registered by the Administrator or a safety codes officer: (a) a pressure piping system having an aggregate internal volume not exceeding 500 litres”.
 When in doubt contact a safety codes officer.

 Manitoba: C.C.S.M. c.
 S210 The Steam and Pressure Plants Act paragraph does not provide exemption data regarding refrigeration specifically, and at the time of writing it seems that the Inspection and Technical Services Manitoba has full discretion as to exemptions.
-The main exemption is that of piping systems per the following two charts: Chart to determine pressure piping installation & Flow Chart for Installation of Piping Systems.
+The main exemption is that of piping systems per the following two charts: Volume calculator Chart & Flow Chart for Installation of Piping Systems.
 Another exemption is that of certain categories of fittings that was recently issued and is per the following Exemption from Registration Requirements.

 Saskatchewan: The Technical Safety authority of Saskatchewan has a decent flowchart that was recently published and look at the last page regarding skid systems.
 When in doubt contact a safety codes officer.